markqvist/Reticulum/docs/source/whatis.rst

 * Efficient link establishment

-  * Total bandwidth cost of setting up a link is only 3 packets, totalling 297 bytes
+  * Total cost of setting up an encrypted and verified link is only 3 packets, totalling 297 bytes

   * Low cost of keeping links open at only 0.44 bits per second